by-covid/gtn/docs/ro-crate-in-python/index.md

 crate.write("exp_crate")
 ```

-This should generate an `exp_crate` directory containing copies of all the files that we added, and an `ro-crate-metadata.json` file with a JSON-LD serialization of the entities and relationships.
+This should generate an `exp_crate` directory containing copies of all the files we added and an `ro-crate-metadata.json` file containing a JSON-LD representation of the metadata.
 Note that we have chosen a different destination path for the diagram, while the paper and the spreadsheet have been placed at the top level with their names unchanged (the default).

 Some applications and services support RO-Crates stored as archives.
 To save the crate in zip format, you can use `write_zip`: